-Russia elections: Opposition figures speak out
+Putin's opponents run in Russian elections

 In past votes, most opposition candidates have been blocked or excluded.
 But in this election, taking place on Sunday, hundreds of Kremlin critics have been allowed to run for office.

-Some have even been given air time on Kremlin-controled state television, which is normally free of any opposition voices.
+Some have even been given air time on Kremlin-controlled state television, which is normally free of any opposition voices.

 "[The authorities] think they should create some kind of picture that elections are free and fair in accordance with international standards," said Mikhail Kasyanov, leader of the PARNAS opposition party.